nextgis/docs_ngmobile/source/share.rst

 Exporting tracks in GPX
 ------------------------

 To start exporting tracks first find "My Tracks" group layer in Layers tree.
-Then select the "Settings" item in a contextual menu  :numref:`ngmobile_tree_layers_gpx_pic`.
+It is shown in the orange box.
+Then select the "Settings" item in a contextual menu as shown in :numref:`ngmobile_tree_layers_gpx_pic`.

 .. figure:: _static/tree_layers_gpx.png
    :name: ngmobile_tree_layers_gpx_pic